-Sweeney, a Democrat, was the representative for Kentucky's 2nd congressional district from 1869 to 1871.
+Sweeney was the representative for Kentucky’s 2nd congressional district and was a Democrat.
+He served from 1869 to 1871.

 From Mar 1869 to Mar 1871, Sweeney missed 250 of 634 roll call votes, which is 39.4%.
 This is much worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information